Mitral valve repair

 Minimally invasive heart surgery

-In one type of minimally invasive heart surgery, surgeons make small incisions in the side of your chest, between your ribs, to reach your heart.
-Surgeons conduct the procedure using long instruments.
+In one type of minimally invasive heart surgery, the surgeon makes small incisions in the side of the chest, between the ribs, to reach the heart.
+The procedure is done using long instruments.

 Robot-assisted heart surgery

 In robot-assisted heart surgery, a surgeon sits at a nearby computer station, called a console, and views the heart on a video monitor.
 The surgeon uses robotic arms to do the surgery.
 A surgical team assists at the operating table.

 - Open-heart surgery, which involves a cut (incision) in the chest.

 - Minimally invasive heart surgery, which uses smaller incisions in the chest.
 Minimally invasive heart surgery may involve a shorter hospital stay, quicker recovery and less pain than open-heart surgery.
 Minimally invasive heart surgery generally should be done at medical centers with care providers experienced in performing such surgery.